 Over the years, Community Living has become known as a dynamic, ever-evolving, creative, exciting, and cutting-edge agency.
 We have been listed as one of the top supportive living programs for people with developmental disabilities in the nation by Syracuse University's Center for Human Policy.
 Community Living has been sought out for assistance and consultation by providers from Australia, Canada, England, Ireland, Mexico, and New Zealand, as well as providers from the states of Hawaii, New York, and Wisconsin.

 In order to maintain our very high and reputable standards our focus is always on how we deliver services, and decisions are based on what is in the best interest of the people to whom we provide services.

-Through the combined efforts of our staff, families and community, we are able to help develop skills and abilities to enhance individuals' Health and Safety, Power and Choice, Status, Relationships, Integration Opportunities, and Competence.
+Through the combined efforts of our staff, families and community, we are able to help develop skills and abilities to enhance individuals' Health and Safety, Power and Choice, Status and Contribution, Relationships, Inclusion Opportunities, and Competence.